neeraj123-kk/Statistical-Analysis-On-Indian-Diabetic-Patients/README.md

-# Statistical-Analysis-On-Indian-Diabetic-Patients
+# Inferential-Statistical-Analysis-on-Diabetic-Patients
-Statistical Analysis on Indian Diabetic Patients  Objectives: Performing various inferential Statistical Test to check whether BMI is having significant effect on diabetes or not and also looking over other factors like Age, Blood Pressure, Skin Thickness etc Key Skills: Inferential Statistics, Python, Data Visualization
+Statistical tests to check whether BMI is having a significant effect on diabetes or not and also looking over other factors like age.
+Key skills: Inferential statistics, Python, Data Visualization

 By :- Neeraj Kushwaha